GIS-Grade Data Capture in the Field

 Your field crew captures the data.
 Your GIS team analyzes it.
 The problem is the gap between those two steps — reformatting, re-projecting, cleaning up sloppy coordinates.
 Mapalyze captures points, lines, and polygons with full attribute data, then exports directly to the formats your GIS software expects.
 No transformation.
 No enterprise upgrade.

-This matters because field data is inherently spatial.
+This matters because much of field work has a spatial dimension even when the entire workflow is not map-led.
 A utility pole has a location.
 A pipeline corridor has a path.
 A habitat boundary has an area.
-When your collection tool understands geography natively, the data you capture is immediately useful for GIS analysis without translation or reformatting.
-Mapalyze works as a complete field data collection app where spatial context comes standard.
+When geometry is captured cleanly from the start, GIS analysis gets faster and data cleanup drops.
+Mapalyze works as a complete field data collection app with native GIS capture and open export formats.

 Geometry Types